Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Mandatory education or training

-The proposed legislation would also prevent regulators from making education or training mandatory unless it relates to professional competence and ethics.
-Regulators would not be permitted to make cultural competency, unconscious bias, or diversity, equity and inclusion education or training mandatory.
-Education or training that addresses political, historical, social or cultural issues could only be required if it directly relates to a matter of professional competence or ethics, and otherwise meets the specific requirements of the Act.
+The legislation will also prevent regulators from making education or training mandatory unless it relates to professional competence and ethics.
+Regulators will not be permitted to make cultural competency, unconscious bias, or diversity, equity and inclusion education or training mandatory.
+Regulators will only be able to require education or training that addresses political, historical, social or cultural issues if it directly relates to a matter of professional competence or ethics, and otherwise meets the specific requirements of the act.

 Neutrality of regulators

-Regulators would not be permitted to arbitrarily assign value or blame, or give people preferential or adverse treatment to achieve diversity, equity and inclusion, based on:
+Regulators will not be permitted to arbitrarily assign value or blame, or give people preferential or adverse treatment to achieve diversity, equity and inclusion, based on:

 - race